A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Orbital uncertainty propagation

 where $\alpha_{\lambda_j}\sqrt{\lambda_j}$ is a scaling factor determining the size of the uncertainty set along direction $j$.
-The $\alpha_{\lambda_j}$ is a nonnegative factor governing the amount of probability mass included in direction $j$, and is typically selected as $\{2,3,4\}$.
-Let us indicate with $\varepsilon_{\nu}$ the imposed nonlinearity threshold, $N_{max,e}$ the maximum number of splits for the direction $e$, and $t_f$ the final integration time.
+The $\alpha_{\lambda_j}$ is a nonnegative factor governing the amount of probability mass included in direction $j$, and is typically selected as an integer value, e.g. 2, 3, or 4.
+Let us indicate with $\varepsilon_{\nu}$ the imposed nonlinearity threshold, with $N_{max,e}$ the maximum number of splits for the direction $e$, and with $t_f$ the final integration time.
 Our goal is to propagate the uncertainty set $[\bm{x}_0]$ from $t_0$ to $t_f$ by exploiting the \acrshort{loads} algorithm with the imposed constraints on accuracy and maximum number of splits.
 In this work, \cref{eq:ivp_orbit_up} is integrated numerically using a \acrshort{da}-aware implementation of the 8(5,3) Dormand-Prince integrator\footnote{\href{https://www.hipparchus.org/apidocs/org/hipparchus/ode/nonstiff/DormandPrince853FieldIntegrator.html}{https://www.hipparchus.org/apidocs/org/hipparchus/ode/nonstiff/DormandPrince853FieldIntegrator.html}}.

 Let us then define the working manifold $W_{t}$